johnnyfivedev/JohnnyFiveCodeStyle/README.md

 | `UserRepository` | `UserRepositoryImpl` |

 * **No “m” or "s" letter in the name of a class member !**
-Let [this](https://stackoverflow.com/questions/2092098/why-do-most-fields-class-members-in-android-tutorial-start-with-m) relics of the past die peacfully in an endless jungle of the legacy code.
+Let [this](https://stackoverflow.com/questions/2092098/why-do-most-fields-class-members-in-android-tutorial-start-with-m) relic of the past die peacfully in an endless jungle of the legacy code.

 * **Do not shorten variables names**
 Use full and identical to class (or at least meaningful) name sequence.
 Prefer readability over conciseness.